Looking to activate your WhatsApp Business API number? The first step is to get your business verified on Facebook.

 Create a business manager account

-Connect your domain to Facebook business manager
+Connect your domain to the Facebook business manager

 Update your website to include your legal business name on the footer